edixon-github/Scripts/README.md

     [property-spec:]operator(operand [,operand]* [, parameter="value"]*)

-    This script looks for the pattern "<operator>(" using the following reserved FQL keywords:
+    This script looks for:
+        1. The pattern "<operator>(" using the following reserved FQL keywords:
             "and", "or", "any", "andnot", "count", "decimal", "rank", "near", "onear", "int", "in32", "int64", "float", "double", "datetime", "max", "min", "range", "phrase", "scope", "filter", "not", "string", "starts-with", "ends-with", "equals", "words", "xrank"

-    Also the following deprecated operators:
+        2. The following deprecated operators:
-    "count","filter"
+            "count","filter","any"

-    Lastly, the following deprecated parameters for the specific operator:
+        3. The following deprecated parameters for the specific operator:
-    "string": ["linguistics","wildcard"]}
+            "string": ["linguistics","wildcard"]